itti0322/Optical-Character-Recognition-using-Patient-Monitor-Screen/README.md

 * Images
     * Frames extracted from video input file
 * Output
     * values stored in the form of .csv file.
+* Jupter Notebook
+   * Jupyter Notebook files explaining every step with comments and editable different paths and color masking parameters for further future use according to own datasets

 # Requirements
 The code for the OCR from Patient Monitor screen needs to be downloaded from [this repository]() and extracted into the folder.
 A sample video is also located in a video folder.